General Settings

 Bug reports are created in the publicly visible TrueNAS Jira project.

-Include system debug and screenshot files to also speed up the issue resolution.
+Include system debug and screenshot files to speed up the issue resolution.
 Select Attach debug.
 To attach a screenshot of the current page, select Take screenshot of the current page.
 Or, before using this form, take screenshots of the screen, traceback or other error message, copy a log into a text file, or create any other file to attach.
-Open this form and attach those files by selecting Attach additional images and clicking Choose File opens a File Explorer window where you can browse to select the files you want to attach to the report.
+Open this form and attach those files by selecting Attach additional images and clicking Choose File to open a File Explorer window where you can browse to select the files you want to attach to the report.

-TrueNAS can show a list of existing Jira tickets with similar summaries.
 When there is an existing ticket about the issue, consider clicking on that ticket and leaving a comment instead of creating a new one.
 Duplicate tickets are closed in favor of consolidating feedback into one report.

 Click Login To Jira To Submit to finish and submit the report.

-Reporting an Issue - Enterprose Licensed Systems
+Reporting an Issue - Enterprise Licensed Systems

 TrueNAS Enterprise